simpleinjector/Documentation/source/diagnostics.rst

     container.Verify();

-A call to *Verify()* defaults to *Verify(VerificationOption.VerifyAndDiagnose)*.
-When called, the container will check for the warning types that are most likely to cause bugs in your application.
+A call to **Verify()** defaults to **Verify(VerificationOption.VerifyAndDiagnose)**.
+When called, the container will check for all the warning types, since they are most likely to cause bugs in your application.
 By calling this overload during application startup, or inside an integration test, you'll keep the feedback cycle as short as possible, and you'll get notified about possible bugs that otherwise might have stayed undetected for much too long.

 Suppressing warnings
 ====================

 There are rare cases that you want to ignore the warning system for specific registrations.
 There are scenarios where you are sure that the presented warning does not cause any harm in your case and changing the application's design is not feasible.
 In such situation you can suppress warnings on a case by case basis.
-This prevents a call to *Verify(VerificationOption.VerifyAndDiagnose)* from throwing an exception, it prevents the warning from popping up in the debugger, and it prevents the *Analyzer.Analyze()* method from returning that warning.
+This prevents a call to **Verify()** or **Verify(VerificationOption.VerifyAndDiagnose)** from throwing an exception, it prevents the warning from popping up in the debugger, and it prevents the *Analyzer.Analyze()* method from returning that warning.

-A warning can be suppressed by disabling a specific warning type on a *Registration* object.
+A warning can be suppressed by disabling a specific warning type on a **Registration** object.
 Example:

 .. code-block:: c#